-- All school rules and policies apply during dances. - Attending dances is a privilege.
+- 2 All school rules and policies apply during dances. - 2 Attending dances is a privilege.
 Habitually negative behavior may result in the privilege being revoked. - Habitually absent/tardy students may be denied dance privileges.
-Habitually unexcused absences between dances may result in loss of dance privileges. - No student will be admitted to a dance after one half hour of its designated start without prior approval of the administration. - Students must have transportation available in the parking lot at the conclusion of a dance.
-Any student who has to wait for an extended period of time for a ride may be denied future dance privileges. - Dancing that mimics any type of sexual activity, or exhibits lewdness, excessive contact or inappropriate actions are not permitted. - Students are expected to attend the entire dance and will not be permitted to leave early unless arranged by a parent/guardian in advance.
-Once students leave the dance they will be permitted to re-enter the dance.
-Parents picking students up early may only pick-up their child and may not transport other children without written permission from that child's parent. - Students are to remain in the areas that are designated for students at the dance.
-Any students found outside these areas will be removed from the dance and may face disciplinary action. - Students' attire should follow the school dress code and be of good taste as determined by school administrators.
+Habitually unexcused absences between dances may result in dance privileges being revoked. - 2 No student will be admitted to dance after one-half hour of its designated start without prior approval of the administration. - 2 Students must have transportation available in the parking lot after a dance.
+Any student who has to wait for an extended period for a ride may be denied future dance privileges. - Dancing that mimics any type of sexual activity, or exhibits lewdness, excessive contact, or inappropriate actions are not permitted.

+- Students are expected to attend the entire dance and will not be permitted to leave early unless granted prior approval by administration.
+Once students leave the dance they will not be permitted to re-enter the dance.
+Prior approval by the administration is needed for parents to pick students up early.
+Parents may only pick up their child and may not transport other children without written permission from that child's parent. - 2 Students are to remain in the areas that are designated for students at the dance.
+Any students found outside these areas will be removed from the dance and may face disciplinary action. - 2 Student's attire should follow the school dress code and be of good taste as determined by school administrators.